subhash011/Project-Allocation/README.md

 ```
 This command will open a prompt asking you questions :

-**Choose a prebuilt theme name, or "custom" for a custom theme:** Choose Indigo/Pink and then hit enter
+`Choose a prebuilt theme name, or "custom" for a custom theme:` Choose Indigo/Pink and then hit enter.

-**Set up global Angular Material typography styles?** Press Y and then hit enter
+`Set up global Angular Material typography styles?` Press Y and then hit enter.

-**Set up browser animations for Angular Material?** Press Y and then hit enter
+`Set up browser animations for Angular Material?` Press Y and then hit enter.